5 Best Receipt Apps for Small Businesses and Freelancers

 Best for: Small business owners whose employees use corporate cards

-Cost: Starts at $4.99 per user for an annual plan or $6.99 if you pay month by month.
-Entry-level plans let you handle expenses for five employees, bumping your total cost to $24.95 per month on the annual plan ($299.40 for the year) and $34.95 monthly on the monthly plan.
+Cost: Starts at $6.99 per user for an annual plan or $8.99 if you pay month by month.
+Entry-level plans let you handle expenses for five employees, bumping your total cost to $34.95 per month on the annual plan ($419.40 for the year) and $44.95 monthly on the monthly plan.

 Fyle is a popular receipt tracker designed to help employees stay on top of their spending.
 This tool is best for employers scaling a small business and using corporate credit cards.
 Fyle offers options for people at all levels of the tech-savviness spectrum, and it’s more suited to businesses with multiple employees..
-Once you hit that hiring threshold, use Fyle to approve (or reject) your team members' expenses on the go — complete with direct integrations to Visa and Mastercard.
+Once you hit that hiring threshold, use Fyle to approve (or reject) your team members' expenses on the go — complete with direct integrations to American Express, Visa, and Mastercard.

 Any digital natives you hire will appreciate being able to submit expenses right in the app.
 As soon as they buy something with their corporate card, Fyle will text them, and they can reply with a photo of their receipt for proof.
-However, those who prefer handling financial errands on a desktop can send in expenses using Gmail, Outlook, or Microsoft Teams.
+However, those who prefer handling financial errands on a desktop can send in expenses using Gmail, Outlook, Slack, or Microsoft Teams.

 User reviews have pointed out that there are a lot of steps to go through when filing a reimbursement or verifying an expense report.
 Still, the interface is generally user-friendly.